Virtual Mailbox 101

 Pick Anytime Mailbox if: You need a city outside Toronto and Vancouver, you're willing to research the specific local partner before committing, and you want the broadest Canadian footprint of any single platform.

-Win: iPostal1's published Canadian entry rate is $9.99/month — the lowest monthly price of any provider on this list.
-Around 25 Canadian locations, BBB accreditation, and — distinct from every other provider here — a portion of their Canadian network is hosted inside Staples retail stores.
-That gives them a brand-recognition signal Canadians already know.
+Win: iPostal1's published Canadian entry rate is the lowest on this list.
+They have multiple Canadian locations, BBB accreditation, and some of their Canadian network reportedly operates through major retail partners, which gives them a brand-recognition signal Canadians already know (verify the specific underlying location before you sign).
 Mail receiving, scanning, and parcel intake are all included in the base plan; forwarding is paid per shipment.

 Honest weakness: The cheap headline rate trades against per-action fees.
 Every scan, every forward, every package over the included quota adds up.
 Real-world monthly cost at moderate mail volume often lands close to flat-fee Canadian operators. iPostal1 is also a US company operating in Canada through partner locations — the address quality and the Canada Post unit-format compliance depend on the underlying location, not on iPostal1's brand.
-Staples-based addresses in particular have been flagged in past forum discussions for using PMB-style numbering that some registries reject as a registered office.
+Some retail-partner addresses are reported to use PMB-style numbering that registries may not accept as a registered office.
 Always verify with the specific location before listing it on a government filing.

 Mail handling specifics: